osygroup/Azure-Ubuntu-20.04-ARM-template-and-script/README.md

 This template creates an Ubuntu 20.04 LTS - Gen 1 virtual using Azure-CLI in an interactive Bash shell script.
 The virtual machine created with this script uses a password for authentication, not SSH key.
 The Bash script validates the password to meet the password complexity requirement of Azure virtual machines.

-The parameters can be edited as variables to suite an organization’s preference.
+The parameters can be edited as variables to suit an organization’s preference.

 ![](https://github.com/osygroup/Images/blob/main/VM-ARM/1.JPG)